 Federal Work-Study Program

-This program is need based and provides jobs for students who receive financial aid.
-Its purpose is to provide funds, job experience, and assist students to build their resume. to allow employers to hire enrolled students.
+This program is need-based and provides jobs for students who receive financial aid.
+Its purpose is to provide funds, job experience, assist students with building their resume. to allow employers to hire enrolled students.
 This part-time employment will be on the College campus.
-It is a first-come/first-served program.
+It is a first come first served program.
 Students must be in good academic standing with a minimum of 6 credits per semester.
 Students may work a maximum of 15 hours per week while attending classes.
 If funds are available, eligible students may work a maximum of 25 hours during certain times throughout the academic year.
 Students interested in this program should contact the Financial Aid Office.